abuseofnotation/abuseofnotation.github.io/temp/timeandcausality.md

 > It is impossible that the cause be present yet that of which it is the cause not obtain.

-*~300* *Euclid* publishes his *Elements* - one of the first and most famous axiomatic (formal) systems, showing how a very complex deterministic system can develop from a very small set of rules.
+*~300* *Euclid* publishes his *Elements* - one of the first and most famous axiomatic (formal) systems, showing how a very complex deterministic system can be developed from a very small set of rules using inductive reasoning.

 *~ 210* - *Sextus Empiricus* nailed it with his critique on inductive reasoning, positing that a universal rule could not be established from an incomplete set of particular instances:

 > When they propose to establish the universal from the particulars by means of induction, they will effect this by a review of either all or some of the particulars.
 But if they review some, the induction will be insecure, since some of the particulars omitted in the induction may contravene the universal; while if they are to review all, they will be toiling at the impossible, since the particulars are infinite and indefinite.

-*1687* - *Isaac Newton* published his *Principia Mathematica* one of the most fundamental scientific papers ever.
-There he did several things:
+*1687* - *Isaac Newton* published his *Principia Mathematica* one of the most fundamental scientific papers ever where he:
 - Invented calculus as a way to deal with the problem of continuity (and thereby resolving, or at least circumventing, the paradoxes of Zeno of Elea).
-- Cemeted the idea that the world is deterministic and that there are absolute laws governing the entire universe (a-la Euclid's postulates).
+- Cemeted the idea that the world is deterministic and that there are absolute laws governing the entire universe
 - Posited the existence of absolute time.

+"Principia..." laid down the idea that later became central for all of physics, except quantum physics (i.e. classical physics) - the idea that.the world can be modelled using a set of formal walls, a-la Euclid's postulates.

 > Absolute space, in its own nature, without regard to anything external, remains always similar and immovable.
 Relative space is some movable dimension or measure of the absolute spaces; which our senses determine by its position to bodies: and which is vulgarly taken for immovable space ...
 Absolute motion is the translation of a body from one absolute place into another: and relative motion, the translation from one relative place into another ...

-*1739 - 40* - *David Hume* publishes *A Treatise of Human Nature*, most famous for his critique of induction (resembling that of Sextus Empiricus) and lays down the groundwork for the modern views on the topic of causality, insisting that the connections we make using the concept of cause and effect are subjective and imaginary.
+*1739 - 40* - *David Hume* publishes *A Treatise of Human Nature*, most famous for his critique of induction (resembling that of Sextus Empiricus) and lays down the groundwork for the modern views on the topic of causality, insisting that (while completely valid) the connections we make using the concept of cause and effect are subjective and imaginary.

 > This deficiency in our ideas is not, indeed, perceived in common life, nor are we sensible, that in the most usual conjunctions of cause and effect we are as ignorant of the ultimate principle, which binds them together, as in the most unusual and extraordinary.
 But this proceeds merely from an illusion of the imagination; and the question is, how far we ought to yield to these illusions.
 This question is very difficult, and reduces us to a very dangerous dilemma, whichever way we answer it.
 For if we assent to every trivial suggestion of the fancy; beside that these suggestions are often contrary to each other; they lead us into such errors, absurdities, and obscurities, that we must at last become asham'd of our credulity.

+On Newton:

+> While Newton seemed to draw off the veil from some of the mysteries of nature, he showed at the same time the imperfections of the mechanical philosophy, so agreeable to the natural vanity and curiosity of men; and thereby restored her ultimate secrets to that obscurity, in which they ever did and ever will remain.

 *1781* - *Immanuel Kant* reads Hume's treatise and decides to refute it, an effort which results in probably the most serious work on the subject of causality, "The Critique of Pure Reason".
 In it, Kant says that causality cannot be the result of experience, because it enables experience and plunges in a mutidisciplinary investigation to discover what it actually is, while refuting Newton's notion of absolute time in the process.

 > Now let us proceed to our problem.
 That something happens, i.e., that something or a state comes to be that previously was not, cannot be empirically perceived except where an appearance precedes that does not contain this state in itself; for a reality that would follow on an empty time, thus an arising not preceded by any state of things, can be apprehended just as little as empty time itself.
 Every apprehension of an occurrence is therefore a perception that follows another one.
 Since this is the case in all synthesis of apprehension, however, as I have shown above in the case of the appearance of a house, the apprehension of an occurrence is not yet thereby distinguished from any other.
 Yet I also note that, if in the case of an appearance that contains a happening I call the preceding state of perception A and the following one B, then B can only follow A in apprehension, but the perception A cannot follow but only precede B. E.g., I see a ship driven downstream.
-My perception of its position downstream follows the perception ofits position upstream, and it is impossible that in the apprehension of this appear­ ance the ship should first be perceived downstream and afterwards up­ stream.
+My perception of its position downstream follows the perception ofits position upstream, and it is impossible that in the apprehension of this appear­ ance the ship should first be perceived downstream and afterwards upstream.
 The order in the sequence of the perceptions in apprehension is therefore here determined, and the apprehension is bound to it.
 In the previous example of a house my perceptions could have begun at its rooftop and ended at the ground, but could also have begun below and ended above; likewise I could have apprehended the manifold of em- pirical intuition from the right or from the left.
 I n the series o f these perceptions there was therefore no determinate order that made it nec- essary when I had to begin i n the apprehension in order to combine the manifold empirically.
 But this rule is always to be found in the percep- tion of that which happens, and it makes the order of perceptions that follow one another (in the apprehension of this appearance) necessary.

 > (...)